wssmith/EdisonScripts/README.md

 ## Compatibility
 Requires FL Studio 21.

-FL 21 dropped support for Pascal scripting, with Python scripting added as a replacement.
+FL 21 dropped support for Pascal scripting, adding Python scripting as a replacement.

 SliceSamples was originally written in Pascal and supported automatic pitch detection for use in DirectWave.
 As of January 2023, it isn't possible to tag regions with a Python script, so pitch detection has been removed.